mui/material-ui/docs/pages/blog/tenerife-retreat.md

 At MUI, we've chosen to prioritize in-person company retreats as a way to grow together and cultivate the culture that informs how we operate.

-In late June 2022, sixteen of us gathered in a remote private residence on Tenerife, a volcanic island off the coast of western Africa that's part of the Canary Islands.
+In late June 2022, sixteen of us gathered in a remote private residence on the island of Tenerife.
 This was MUI's second company retreat, the first being in Portugal in 2021 when the team was just a fraction of the size it is today.

 We had a ton of fun getting to know each other better over oceanic activities, poolside conversations, and incredible catered meals—not to mention a steady supply of Spanish wine. 🥂